Easy payday loans may be limited by consumer protection agency

 Those who have benefited from easy access to short term credit like payday loans should be interested in the financial reform bill that was just signed into law this week.
 A controversial aspect of the law is the formation of the Consumer Financial Protection Bureau (CFPB).
 A fight is brewing in Congress over who will lead the CFPB.
 Liberals want President Obama to nominate Elizabeth Warren.
-Conservatives are adamantly opposed to Warren, saying that she would impose rules that limit the availability of credit, especially credit banks refuse to provide, like payday loans and instant cash advances.
+Conservatives are adamantly opposed to Warren, saying that she would impose rules that limit the availability of credit, especially credit banks refuse to provide, like payday loans and fast cash advances.

 Protecting consumers from easy access to credit